Port of Gioia Tauro

 The Port of Gioia Tauro ([ˈdʒɔːja ˈtauro]) is a large seaport in southern Italy.
-It is the largest port in Italy for container throughput, the 9th in Europe and the 6th in Mediterranean sea.
+It is the largest port in Italy for container throughput, the 9th largest in Europe and the 6th largest in Mediterranean sea.

 Located north of the city of Reggio Calabria, between the municipalities of Gioia Tauro and San Ferdinando, Calabria, it is close to the East–West route which stretches from the Strait of Gibraltar to the Suez Canal and serves mainly as a transshipment hub, connecting the global and regional networks that cross the Mediterranean.

 The port benefits from the natural depth of its water (up to 18 meters) and offers one of the longest linear quays available in the Mediterranean (3.4 km).
 These characteristics, together with the availability of dedicated equipment (22 Ship-to-shore cranes, reaching up to 23 rows of containers), enable the port to serve four Ultra Large Container Vessels simultaneously, a unique feature among Mediterranean ports.
 The throughput of the port reached 3,467,772 TEUs in 2008, then declined consistently from 2009 to 2011, reflecting the global economic crisis.

 From 2011 to 2013 the traffic volumes in Gioia Tauro increased, but then fell again between 2013 and 2015, suffering from the difficult conditions of the transhipment market in the Mediterranean and the competition from other major transhipment hubs in Greece, Egypt and Malta.

 Terminal layout and main characteristics

 The port district has a total area of 4,400,000 square meters (440 ha) and it is located in a median position along the coast of the gulf of Gioia Tauro.

-It has a channel configuration with an internal water surface area of 180 acres, unfolding parallel to the coast.
+It has a channel configuration with an internal water surface area of 180 acres.
+The main channel runs parallel to the coast for the length of the port.

-The entrance of the channel has a width of 300 meters and widens into a basin of evolution with a diameter of 750 meters.
+The entrance of the channel is 300 meters wide and broadens into a turning basin 750 meters in diameter.

-The port channel unfolds northbound for more than 3 km, with a width ranging from 200 to 250 meters.
+The port channel extends northbound for more than 3 km, with a width ranging from 200 to 250 meters.

-At the northern extreme of the canal there is a second evolution basin with a diameter of 500 meters.
+At the northern end of the channel there is a second turning basin with a diameter of 500 meters.

-The port has 5,125 meters of docks, of which 3,391 meters along the east side, 814 meters along the north side and 920 meters along the west side.
-The water depth reaches 18 meters.
+The port has 5,125 meters of docks, with 3,391 meters along the east side, 814 meters along the north side and 920 meters along the west side.
+The water depth is 18 meters throughout the port.